arabwes/RingAroundHell/README.txt

 Level 4: Gambling/Blackjack - You are given an amount of coins, see how many rounds you'll last Level 5: N/A
 Level 6: N/A
-Level 7: RPG style fighting - You are faced against a demon, Fight To Survive!
+Level 7: N/A
-Level 8: N/A
+Level 8: Find It! - Find the targetted sin amoung the pool of other sins before time runs out.
 Level 9: N/A